Actively Recruiting

 • Able to speak, read, and understand English

-• Independently ambulatory (no wheelchair, walker, or cane needed)
+• Able to walk independently without wheelchair, walker, or cane

-• Low physical activity level (less than 60 minutes per week) based on the International Physical Activity Questionnaire
+• Low physical activity levels (less than 60 minutes per week) based on International Physical Activity Questionnaire

 • Score between 28 and 35 on the Telephone Interview for Cognitive Status Modified